terraform-ibm-modules/terraform-ibm-cis/docs/README.md

 For more information, see [Domain lifecycle concepts](https://cloud.ibm.com/docs/cis?topic=cis-domain-lifecycle-concepts).

-## Global Load Balancer(GLB)

-The [glb submodule](https://github.com/terraform-ibm-modules/terraform-ibm-cis/blob/main/modules/glb/) provides terraform resources to create and manage global load balancers in a CIS instance.
-It also allows to configure health checks, origin pools and proxy settings.
-For more information see [global load balancer concepts](https://cloud.ibm.com/docs/cis?topic=cis-global-load-balancer-glb-concepts).

-* When `glb_proxied` is set as `true`, then `ttl` is automatically set and cannot be updated.

-* This means that when you run a `terraform plan` command after a successful `terraform apply`, the output shows that the `ttl` value requires an update, as shown in the following example.
-However, your infrastructure will not be affected.

-    ```
-    # module.cis_glb[0].ibm_cis_global_load_balancer.cis_glb will be updated in-place
-    ~ resource "ibm_cis_global_load_balancer" "cis_glb" {
-        id               = "xxx:crn:v1:bluemix:public:internet-svcs:global:a/xxxe:xxx509::"
-        name             = "glb.***.com"
-        ~ ttl              = 0 -> 60
-    ```

 ## Domain Name System(DNS)

 The [DNS submodule](https://github.com/terraform-ibm-modules/terraform-ibm-cis/tree/main/modules/dns) provides the terraform resource for creating and managing DNS records in a CIS instance.
 For more information, read [this](https://cloud.ibm.com/docs/cis?topic=cis-set-up-your-dns-for-cis).